Travelling by rail to reduce your carbon footprint

 almost always more expensive than flying.

-Here is a comparison for Stockholm to Brussels for a
+Here is a comparison for Stockholm to Amsterdam for a

 midweek 2-day (lunch-to-lunch) work meeting.
 The journey by plane is Tuesday to